olme04/rsocket-kt/PROTOCOL.md

 A Metadata Push frame can be used to send asynchronous metadata notifications from a Requester or Responder to its peer.

-METADATA_PUSH frames MUST always use Stream ID 0 as they pertain to the Connection.
+METADATA_PUSH frame MUST always use Stream ID 0 as they pertain to the Connection.

 Metadata tied to a particular stream uses the individual Payload frame Metadata flag.